Tasmania has enormous potential in renewable energy.

 Renewable energy technology is rapidly evolving which means energy policy must also be adaptable to changing circumstances.

-Labor worked closely with energy experts and major energy users to develop a comprehensive suite of policies for the 2018 election.
-We will continue to review and update these policies in the lead up to the next election.
+Labor worked closely with energy experts and major energy users to develop a comprehensive suite of policies.

 What will Labor do?